spacetelescope/calcloud/README.md

 ==========
 The data processing operations team at STSci maintains a database of metadata for every processing job of every dataset.
 In order to communicate that information from AWS to the on-premise system, a lambda function is run on a schedule (triggered by a cloudwatch event) to scrape the AWS Batch console with boto3 API calls.
 An ascii table is then uploaded to S3, which is copied on-premise by the storage gateway.
 A poller on-premise ingests the file into the database.

+This metadata is used in GUI applications for science operations staff to monitor job status.
+In AWS Batch, jobs are only guaranteed to persist in the AWS Batch console for 24 hours.
+If 20k jobs run over the weekend, monitoring that many jobs can become difficult without persisting this information.
+It also provides staff with an historical record of the number of jobs that are run in a typical timeframe, and the amount of CPU hours required.

+In our current implementation, the blackboard lambda runs on a 7 minute schedule.
+7 minutes was chosen so as not to overlap with the storage gateway cache refresh operations, which are scheduled for submission every 5 minutes; we have observed the blackboard ascii file becoming corrupted in the on-premise NFS mount when the schedules line up at 5 minutes.
+The on-premise poller again runs on a schedule of a ~few minutes, so ultimately the on-premise database can be up to ~15 minutes behind the true AWS Batch Job status.

+To speed up this sync, we could capture Batch state change events in CloudWatch and send them to lambda for ingestion into a dynamodb, which could then be either hooked up directly to the GUIs, or replicated in a more efficient fashion to the on-prem databases.

 Job Memory Model
 ================